-Students Tested: Grades 3-8 When Tested: Fall and Winter (Mid-Year) Type of Assessment: Achievement/Criterion-referenced Purpose: To support instructional planning for Standards of Learning achievement, the Virginia Department of Education has developed state baseline growth assessments, aligned with the Standards of Learning, for reading and mathematics in grades three through eight.
+When Tested: Fall and Winter (Mid-Year)

+Purpose: To support instructional planning for Standards of Learning achievement, the Virginia Department of Education has developed state baseline growth assessments, aligned with the Standards of Learning, for reading and mathematics in grades three through eight.
 The purpose is to provide measures of individual student growth over the course of the school year.
 Grades 3-8 reading and mathematics growth assessments are required to be administered once in the fall and once in the winter (mid-year) during the school year.
 In addition to the growth assessments, the SOL tests for grade 3-8 reading and mathematics will continue to be administered.